skraymo1/sk-web-app/README.md

     +++++
 ```

-The skprompt.txt file a simple text file defining the natural language prmopt that will be sent to the AI service.
+The skprompt.txt file a simple text file defining the natural language prompt that will be sent to the AI service.
 Pair that with the config.json file which provides configuration information to the [planner](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planner?tabs=Csharp) and you have created a [semantic function](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/semantic-functions?tabs=Csharp).

 The next step is to read the header values passed in the request.
 These are the Azure OpenAI or OpenAI information needed to execute the query.
 Below is an example with Azure OpenAI
 ```C#